-- 11. Have you considered other ways to respond to increases in student demand besides adding FTE? - 12.
+- 11. What other ways have you considered to respond to increases in student demand besides adding FTE? - 12.
 What impending retirements or other personnel changes are relevant to the requested position? - 13.
-Why is a tenure-track request more appropriate for this position than a non-tenure-track request? - 14.
-Are there any tradeoffs in FTE that your department or program might consider over the next five years to support this position?
+What would a tenure-track hire enable your department or program to do that a non-tenure-track hire would not? - 14.
+What, if any, tradeoffs in FTE might your department or program make over the next five years to support this position?